 In the coming months, our three-part series will explore the early, middle and later stages of dementia.
-The blogs will look at the particular care recommended during each stage, what family caregivers should expect, and how Compassionate Nursing Services, an award-winning provider of senior care in Chesterfield and surrounding areas, can help.
+The blogs will look at the particular care recommended during each stage, what family caregivers should expect, and how Compassionate Nursing Services, an award-winning provider of memory care in Clayton and surrounding areas, can help.

 Early Stage Dementia Caregiving

 If you have just recently stepped into the role of caring for a senior loved one with early stage dementia, we have the help and the hope you need.
 The first step is to simply take a deep breath and find comfort in knowing you’re not alone.
 There are more than 50 million people currently living with dementia worldwide, and ten million new diagnoses yearly.